fsciortino/Aurora/README.md

 # Development

-The code is developed and maintained by F. Sciortino (MIT-PSFC) in collaboration with T. Odstrcil (GA) and A. Cavallaro (MIT), with support from O. Linder (MPI-IPP) and C. Johnson (U. Auburn).
-The great wisdom (and patience) of S. Smith (GA) has allowed this code to be effectively shared and documented.
-Finally, the STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide the initial development of Aurora.
+The code is developed and maintained by F. Sciortino (MIT-PSFC) in collaboration with T. Odstrcil (GA) and A. Cavallaro (MIT), with support from O. Linder (MPI-IPP), C. Johnson (U. Auburn), D. Stanczak (IPPLM) and S. Smith (GA).
+The STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide the initial development of Aurora.

 New contributors are more than welcome!
 Please get in touch at sciortino-at-psfc.mit.edu or open a pull-request via Github.